adamwong246/adamwong246.github.io/src/blogEntries/35/index.md

 ## Integration tests, or "This porridge is too hot"

+Integration tests test the entire stack of an application- from browser to databse.
 Typically, web developers employ cucumber to write (nearly) plain English (or whatever your language may be) scenarios describing a user's interactions with a webpage.
 The cucumber scenarios will be parsed and matched against regular expressions, then sent to a selenium process driving a browser, the browser making requests against the server.
 It's a slow roundtrip, waiting for pages to load.
 While there's a lot of worth in writing the scenarios themselves, the actual process of writing and running full integration tests is enormous.
 Integeration tests are fussy to write and are generally just kind of flimsy- your QA person will probably know of a few tests that just fail for some mysterious reason from time to time.
 These "big" tests are valuable for big features but the investment in developer-time is not to be ignored.
 Integration test suite run-times are often measured in hours.
 Thse big tests are so _expensive_, they really ought to be measured in dollars because AWS resources aren't free.
 Niether are QA-hours and dev-hours spent watching progress bars.
 And trust me when I say that if a test is not fast and nimble enough for a developer to find useful, they will not WANT to write, maintain or run it!

 ## Unit tests, or "This porridge is too cold"

 On the far end of the spectrum ot test-types, we have unit tests.
-These tests are typically assertions of functions- that, for _this_ input, a function returns an expected _output_.
-"Small" tests are usefull, but also limited.
+At their most discrete, these "small" tests are make assertions of functions- that, for _this_ input, a function returns an expected _output_.
+Unit tests are usefull, but limited.
 Programmers know to write functions which are small and understandable, and when testing their own work, will simply cheese-it with easy tests in an effort to keep the code-coverage high enough to pass PR review.
 So often, the functions themseleves are correct- it's the interaction between functions which fail.
 The tests are easier to write, and much faster to execute, but much less usefull, because testing the obvious is, by definition, not really necesssary.

 ## React tests, or "This porridge is burnt on the top and frozen on the bottom!"